 DNS resolution results are synchronized every 5 minutes.

-On the Private DNS tab of the Synchronization Nodes page, locate the synchronization node that you created and click Configure Domain Names in the Actions column.
+On the Private DNS tab, find the synchronization node that you created and click Configure Domain Names in the Actions column.

 Click Add to add domain names.

-You can add up to 10,000 domain names in total, with a maximum of 1,000 per operation.
+You can add up to 1,000 domain names at a time, with a total limit of 10,000.
 Wildcard domain names are not supported.

-Click View Resolution Details to verify that the resolved IP address matches the actual IP address of your domain.
+Click View Resolution Details to verify that the resolved IP addresses are correct for your domains.

-After you add all required domain names, click OK.
+After you add all the domain names, click OK.

-To configure an access control policy for traffic between your public assets and the internet, see Configure an access control policy for the Internet Border.
+To configure an access control policy for traffic between your public assets and the internet, see Configure access control policies for the Internet Border.

-To configure an access control policy for traffic from resources within a VPC, such as ECS instances or containers, to the internet through a NAT gateway, see Configure an access control policy for the NAT Border.
+To configure an access control policy for traffic from resources within a VPC, such as ECS instances and Elastic Container Instance, to the internet through a NAT gateway, see Configure access control policies for the NAT Border.

-To configure an access control policy for traffic between network instances connected through Cloud Enterprise Network (CEN) or Express Connect, see Configure an access control policy for the VPC Border.
+To configure an access control policy for traffic between network instances connected through Cloud Enterprise Network or Express Connect, see Configure access control policies for the VPC Border.

 Other operations

-Edit Instance: To modify the name of a synchronization node or change the IP address of a self-managed DNS server, find the node on the Private DNS tab and click Edit Instance.
+Edit instance: To modify the name of a synchronization node or change the IP address of a self-managed DNS server, find the node on the Private DNS tab and click Edit Instance in the Actions column.

-Delete: If a synchronization node is no longer needed, you can delete it.
-Before you delete the node, you must remove all the domain names configured for it.
-On the Private DNS tab, click Delete.
+Delete instance: If you no longer need the synchronization node, you can delete it from the Private DNS tab by clicking Delete in the Actions column.
+Before you delete the node, you must first remove all domain names configured for it.

-ImportantAfter you delete a synchronization node, the associated access control policies revert to using the default DNS server for resolution.
-This may cause business interruptions.
+ImportantAfter you delete a synchronization node, the access control policies that use it will revert to using the resolution results from the default DNS server.
+This may introduce business risks.
 Proceed with caution.